ByteChkR/VisCPU/docs/GettingStarted.md

 ____

-Once the reference has been added, the dependency can be resolved with the command `vis project restore`, the Referenced project will now be available in the project root and can be referenced.
+Once the reference has been added, the dependency can be resolved with the command `vis project restore`, the Referenced project will now be available in the project root and can be included by the code.

 # VisSDK Configuration